VanderPloegR1/companion/instance_skel.md

 	type:     "feedback_type",           // Feedback name/key
 	options:  {                          // Array of options in 'id: value' pairs
 		opt1_text: "Test",
-		opt1_num:  1
+		opt2_num:  1
 	}
 }
 ```
-Typical processing in `feedback(feedback, bank)` involves a `switch` to select between the feedback types,
+Typical processing in `feedback(feedback, bank)` involves a `switch` to select between the feedback types, which processes the type and returns any changes that need to be applied to the bank.
 ## Available Calls
 #### `addUpgradeScript(cb: function) returns void`
 See [[Upgrade Scripts]]